 3 credits.
-Prerequisites: 100- or 200level history course, or permission of the instructor.
-This is a basic introductory examination of a specialized field in African, Asian, or Latin American history.
+This is a basic introductory examination of a specialized field in African, Asian, or Latin American History.
 Specific topic will be listed with the course title when offered.
+This course fills history concentration and other departmental requirements for non-western history.